Friedman-reflexivity: interpreters as consistoids: List of Questions

 \section{List of Questions}

 Here are all questions asked in the paper.

-{ \begin{enumerate}[{\sf Q}1.] \item Suppose $U$ is Friedman-reflexive, $K,M:U \lhd A$, and ${\sf Th}(K)={\sf Th}(M)$.
+{ \begin{enumerate}[{\sf Q}1.] \item Is there a theory $U$ that is consistent, effectively Friedman-reflexive and not strongly essentially reflexive?
+This is Question~\ref{q1}. \item Can we find a more inspiring example of a theory with logic {\sf S}4 than Example~\ref{losersmurf}?
+Is it, perhaps, possible to find an FM-interpretation with interpreter logic precisely {\sf S}4?
+This is Question~\ref{q1A}. \item Suppose $K,M:U \lhd A$ are FM-interpretations and ${\sf Th}(K)={\sf Th}(M)$.
 Do we have $\Lambda^{\sf fr}_K = \Lambda^{\sf fr}_{M}$, or is there a counter-example?
-This is Question~\ref{q2}. \item Is there a consistent finitely axiomatised theory that is effectively Friedman-reflexive?
-This is Question~\ref{q3}. \item Can we find a more canonical axiom scheme for Peano Corto in a coordinate-free way?
+This is Question~\ref{q2}. \item Is there an example of an FM-interpretation $K:A\rhd U$, where $U$ is complete, with an interesting interpreter logic?
+This is Question~\ref{q2A}. \item Is there a consistent finitely axiomatised theory that is effectively Friedman-reflexive?
+This is Question~\ref{q3}. \item Is \desca\ reflexive?
+If, against expectation, it turns out to be reflexive, can we modify the construction to find a non-reflexive, Friedman-reflexive, sequential theory?
+This is Question~\ref{q5}(i). \item Is there a finitely axiomatised $A$ and $K: A\rhd \desca$, such that, for no $D(x)$ in the $A$ language, we have, for all $B$ in the $A$-language, $A \vdash D(\gn B) \iff \graydi_{K,A}B$\,?
+Here the numerals are the $K$-numerals.
+This is Question~\ref{q5}(ii). \item Is there an RE sequential theory that is Friedman-reflexive but not effectively so?
+This is Question~\ref{q5}(iii). \item Suppose $U$ is sequential and restrictedly (effectively) Friedman-reflexive.
+Does it follow that $U$ is essentially sententially reflexive?
+This is Question~\ref{q5}(iv). \item Can we find a more canonical axiom scheme for Peano Corto in a coordinate-free way?
+We note that the cuts are already schematic.
+The whole problem is in replacing the schematic variable that ranges over \emph{$\Sigma^0_1$-sentences} by an unrestricted one that ranges over arbitrary formulas.
 This is Question~\ref{q4}(i). \item Is there a coordinate-free specification of an interpretation of Peano Corto in {\sf EA} or in some $\mathrm I\Sigma_n$?
-This is Question~\ref{q4}(ii). \item Suppose $A \rhd {\sf PA}^{\sf corto}$.
-Is there a $K_0:A \rhd {\sf PA}^{\sf corto}$ such that $\Lambda^{\sf fr}_{K_0} \subseteq \Lambda^{\sf fr}_K$, for all $K:A \rhd {\sf PA}^{\sf corto}$?
-This is Question~\ref{q4}(iii). \item Is {\sf U} reflexive?
-If it is, can we modify the construction to find a non-reflexive, Friedman-reflexive, sequential theory?
-This is Question~\ref{q5}(i). \item Is there a finitely axiomatised $A$ and $K: A\rhd {\sf U}$, such that, for no $D(x)$ in the $A$ language, we have, for all $B$ in the $A$-language, $A \vdash D(\gn B) \iff \graydi_{K,A}B$\,?
-Here the numerals are the $K$-numerals.
-This is Question~\ref{q5}(ii). \item is there a consistent, RE, sequential, and Friedman-reflexive theory that is not effectively Friedman-reflexive?
-This is Question~\ref{q6}. \item Suppose $A$ is finitely axiomatised, sequential and consistent.
-Is it possible that there is a Friedman-reflexive $U$ such that $U \mutint A$?
-This is Question~\ref{q7} \item Is there a polyglottic effectively Friedman-reflexive theory that is interpretable in ${\sf S}^1_2$?
-This is Question~\ref{q8}(i). \item Is there a polyglottic Friedman-reflexive theory that is interpretable in ${\sf S}^1_2$, say via $K$, and that gives that us (at least) L\"ob's Logic for $\graysq_{K,{\sf S}^1_2}$?
-This is Question~\ref{q8}(ii). \item We can find a faithful interpretation, say $K^\star$, of {\sf U} in {\sf EA}.
-Do we have precisely L\"ob's Logic as interpreter logic of $K^\star$?
-This is Question~\ref{q9}. \item Is there an effectively Friedman-reflexive pair theory $W$ that is markedly different from a sequential theory?
-If so, is there an $K:A \rhd W$ such that $K$ delivers precisely L\"ob's Logic or, at least an extension that does not imply one of the $\graysq^n\bot$? ?
-Is there such example where $A = {\sf S}^1_2$?
-This is a Question from Section~\ref{beyond}. \item Does {\sf Seq} or, some appropriate variant of it, lift to a functor on $\mathbb E$?
-This is Question~\ref{q10}. \end{enumerate} }
+This is Question~\ref{q4}(ii). \item Do we have ${\sf EA} \rhd {\sf IIA}$?
+This is Question~\ref{q4}(iii). \item Does {\sf Seq} or, some appropriate variant of it, lift to a functor on $\mathbb E$?
+This is Question~\ref{q10}. \item The second part of the proof of Theorem~\ref{localsmurf} only uses a singleton set $X$.
+We wonder whether that means that our approach may be simplified.
+This is Question~\ref{q11}. \end{enumerate} }